 From memstack

-Builds monthly financial projections including revenue forecasts, expense modeling, unit economics (CAC, LTV, payback), break-even analysis, cash flow tracking, and best/base/worst scenarios for SaaS and other businesses.
+Builds monthly financial projections with scenario modeling (best/base/worst) for SaaS, e-commerce, service, or marketplace businesses.
+Covers revenue forecasting, unit economics (CAC, LTV, payback), break-even analysis, cash flow tracking, and churn modeling.

 *Builds monthly revenue projections, expense forecasts, unit economics (CAC, LTV, payback), break-even analysis, cash flow tracking, and scenario modeling (best/base/worst).*